maxim5/hyper-engine/hyperengine/examples/README.md

 #### 1. Getting Started
  - [**Hello World**](1_1_hello_word_with_mnist.py):
- a very simple example to run your existing model in Hyper-Engine environment.
+ a very simple example to run your existing model in HyperEngine environment.
  - [**Getting started with tuning**](1_2_getting_started_with_tuning.py):
  tuning a single parameter (`learning_rate`) to find the best value for a simple CNN.